MicrosoftDocs/data-api-builder-docs/data-api-builder/transactions-behavior.md

 # Transactions

-Data API builder creates database transactions to execute certain types of graphQL and REST requests.
+Data API builder creates database transactions to execute certain types of GraphQL and REST requests.
 This document aims to outline the details on
  - GraphQL and REST request types for which transactions are created.
  - Isolation levels with which the transactions are created for each database type.
  - Behavior of concurrent long running transactions.